Skip to main content

 Meals or rides Local senior center Ask about home meals, meal sites, and ride schedules.
 Rural routes may need advance notice.

-Help at home Aging Division or ADRC Ask about Wyoming Home Services and care coordination.
-Services depend on county providers and eligibility.
+Help at home ADRC or county provider Ask about Wyoming Home Services and care coordination.
+Services depend on provider capacity and screening.

-Medicaid long-term care Wyoming Medicaid Ask about HCBS and Community Choices Waiver screening.
+Medicaid long-term care Wyoming Medicaid HCBS Ask about Community Choices Waiver screening.
 Financial and care-need rules both matter.

 Medicare questions WSHIIP Ask for free Medicare counseling.
 Plan choices can change each year.

-Nursing home complaint Long-Term Care Ombudsman Ask how to report a care or rights problem.
-Ombudsmen help residents and families speak up.
+Care complaint Long-Term Care Ombudsman Ask how to report a care or rights problem.
+Call 911 first if danger is immediate.

 How Wyoming’s aging system works

 In many states, a senior may choose from several regional Area Agencies on Aging.
 Wyoming is different.
-The Wyoming Department of Health Aging Division is the state aging office, and many day-to-day services are delivered through county providers, senior centers, Wyoming 2-1-1, and local partners.
+The Wyoming Department of Health Aging Division is the state aging office.
+Many day-to-day services are delivered through county providers, senior centers, Wyoming 2-1-1, and local partners.

 The easiest way to think about the system is simple: call 2-1-1, ask for an ADRC Navigator, then get connected to the provider that serves your county.
 The ADRC information page says navigators can help with aging services, disability services, long-term care, financial resources, housing, transportation, nutrition, home maintenance, caregiver support, and legal resources.